Last updated 03/10/2023

 Consent Requirements

-- Whether the telehealth consultation will be recorded;
+- Whether the telehealth consultation will be or will not be recorded;

 - The identification of all the parties who will be present at each telehealth consultation, and a statement indicating that the client has the right to exclude anyone from either the originating or the distant site; and

-The patient shall sign a statement prior to or during an initial telehealth consultation, or give verbal consent during the telehealth consultation, indicating that the patient understands the written information provided and that this information has been discussed with the health care practitioner or the practitioner’s designee.
-The signed statement may be collected by paper or electronic signature and shall become a part of the patient’s medical record.
-If the patient gives verbal consent during the initial telehealth consultation, the signed statement shall be collected within ten days after such telehealth consultation.
+The patient shall sign a statement prior to or during an initial telehealth consultation, or give verbal consent during the telehealth consultation, indicating that the patient understands the written information provided pursuant to subsection (1) of this section and that this information has been discussed with the health care practitioner or the practitioner’s designee.

-If the patient is a minor or is incapacitated or mentally incompetent such that he or she is unable to sign the statement or give verbal consent, such statement shall be signed, or such verbal consent given, by the patient’s legally authorized representative.
+If the patient is a minor or is incapacitated or mentally incompetent such that he or she is unable to sign the statement or give verbal consent as required by subsection (2) of this section, such statement shall be signed, or such verbal consent given, by the patient’s legally authorized representative.

-Does not apply in an emergency situation in which the patient is unable to sign the statement or give verbal consent and the patient’s legally authorized representative is unavailable.
+This section shall not apply in an emergency situation in which the patient is unable to sign the statement or give verbal consent as required by subsection (2) of this section and the patient’s legally authorized representative is unavailable.

 Definitions

-Telehealth consultation means any contact between a client and a health care practitioner relating to the health care diagnosis or treatment of such client through telehealth.
-For the purposes of telehealth, a consultation includes any service delivered through telehealth.
+Telehealth consultation.
+Any contact between a client and a health care practitioner relating to the health care diagnosis or treatment of such client through telehealth.
+For the purposes of telehealth services, a consultation includes any service delivered through telehealth.

 Telehealth means the use of medical information electronically exchanged from one site to another, whether synchronously or asynchronously, to aid a health care practitioner in the diagnosis or treatment of a patient.
 Telehealth includes